dwar42vo/basic-scanlator/README.md

     - Typeset from file: Uses a text file named transtext.txt as the translated text.
 The translated strings on the file should follow the order by which Google Vision API extracts text and not the order of the various text bubbles.

-    - Interactive typeset from file: A combination of Interactive and Typeset from File.
+    - Interactive typeset from file: A combination of "Interactive" and "Typeset from file".

 # Usage